glassCodeBender/bbs/README.md

 Open Source Software is so AWESOME!!!

+See INSTALLATIONINSTRUCTIONS.txt for information on compiling the program.

 # Important Information

 IMPORTANT: If you want to use this program, you need to fix the directory structure of change the packages.
 I'm not very good with github so I don't know how to change directory structures on here.